Bogotá is the heart of modern Colombia and, with 8 million inhabitants, the largest and most populated city.

 6. Museo Botero

 Colombia is full of Fernando Botero’s art.
 Everywhere.
 His ‘curvy and sexy’ style is unique and easily recognizable.

-At the entrance, there's the sculpture of a hand and you can clearly see who the artist is.
+There’s the sculpture of a hand at the entrance, and you can clearly see who the artist is.

 The museum is located in a beautiful house with a small garden in the middle to stop and rest for a moment.